-- 1. Engineering experience in a complex business or relevant industry. - 2.
-Proven ability to analyse written and numerical information from a wide variety of sources in a complex business or regulatory environment. - 3.
-Proven experience of making decisions based on sound analysis of complex and /or conflicting information and perspectives. - 4.
-Excellent organisational skills and proven track record of working to tight deadlines and with a high degree of individual responsibility. - 5.
+- 1. Proven ability to analyse written and numerical information from a wide variety of sources in a complex business or regulatory environment. - 2.
+Proven experience of making decisions based on sound analysis of complex and /or conflicting information and perspectives. - 3.
+Excellent organisational skills and proven track record of working to tight deadlines and with a high degree of individual responsibility. - 4.
 Proven experience of using sound analysis to constructively evaluate and challenge an external stakeholder's point of view on complex issues while still managing to develop and maintain a constructive working relationship.